mosaicnetworks/babble/docs/blockchain.rst

   Block: {
       Body:{
           Index                       int
           RoundReceived               int
           StateHash                   []byte
           FrameHash                   []byte
           PeersHash                   []byte
           Transactions                [][]byte
           InternalTransactions        []InternalTransaction
           InternalTransactionReceipts []InternalTransactionReceipt
       }
       Signatures: map[string]string
   }

-Blocks contain a Body and a set of signatures.
-Signatures are based on the hash of the body; which is enough to verify the entire block because it contains a digital fingerprint of the Body.
-The Header's *RoundReceived* corresponds to the *RoundReceived* of the hashgraph Events who's transactions are included in the block; it serves the purpose tying back to the underlying hashgraph.
+Blocks contain a body and a set of signatures.
+Signatures are based on the hash of the body; which is enough to verify the entire block because it contains a digital fingerprint of the body.

+The header's *RoundReceived* corresponds to the *RoundReceived* of the hashgraph Events who's transactions are included in the block; it serves the purpose of tying back to the underlying hashgraph.
 We do not produce a block when all the Events of a *Round Received* are empty.
 Hence, two consecutive blocks may have non-consecutive RoundReceived values and we use an additional property to index the blocks.

+The FrameHash corresponds to the Frame in the hashgraph at RoundReceived.
+It is used in the FastSync protocol to verify the relationship between the Block and the Frame returned in a FastForwardResponse.

-The block Body also contains a hash of the application's state resulting from applying the block's transactions sequentially.
-Counting signatures from one third of validators provides a proof that all honest nodes have not only applied the same transactions in the same order, but also computed the same state.
-With the new Dynamic Membership protocol, which enables adding and removing peers dynamically, we added a PeersHash field to the Block Body, to keep track of the validator-set.
-We can check the Frame's peer-set against the Block's PeersHash to ensure that we are counting signatures from the appropriate peer-set.
+The body also contains a hash of the application's state resulting from applying the block's transactions sequentially.
+Thus, with the consenus algorithm and the necessary assumption that at least two thirds of participants are not compromised, collecting signatures from at least one third of validators provides sufficient evidence that all honest nodes have applied the same transactions in the same order, and computed the same state.

+With the new Dynamic Membership protocol, which enables adding and removing peers dynamically, we added a PeersHash field to the body, to keep track of the validator-set.
+We can check the Frame's peer-set against the block's PeersHash to ensure that we are counting signatures from the appropriate peer-set.

+InternalTransactions and InternalTransactionReceipts are used to track attempts to update the peer-set.
+InternalTransactions encode requests to join or leave the peer-set.
+Upon receiving a CommitBlock message, the application can accept or refuse InternalTransactions by returning correponding InternalTransactionReceipts.

 Enhancements
 ------------